Presbyterian Church - York County, South Carolina

 In 1920, York County had a population of 50,536, estimated at 52,133 in 1925, and Rock Hill, its chief town, had 8,809 inhabitants in 1920, but, with those living in the environs, the number is estimated at a much higher figure now.
 Fort Mill's population by the last census was 1,946; Clover's people numbered 1,608; Hickory Grove had 301; McConnells, 247 ; Sharon, 419 ; Tirzah, 160 ; Smyrna, 101.
 York, with 2,731 inhabitants, is the county seat and is a town of rare and distinctive beauty, so visitors say.
 In the Carolinas is no other town like York.

 The county has 651 square miles.
 North Carolina borders it on the north, the Catawba river runs through its northeastern side and forms its southeastern boundary.
-The Southern railway, Seaboard Air Line, and Carolina and Northwestern railway, with a total of 101 miles, traverse the county.
+The Southern Railway, Seaboard Air Line Railway, and Carolina & North-Western Railway, with a total of 101 miles, traverse the county.
 It has nine accredited high schools.
 Its fertile soil yields an annual average of 30,000 bales of cotton, and an abundance of wheat, oats, rye, corn, peas, cane and other crops of the Piedmont country.
 A number of commercial peach orchards have been planted and promise to be lucrative.

-The Wateree Power company on the Catawba and the Southern Power company at Great Falls and at Ninety-nine Islands furnish abundant hydroelectric power not only for manufactories now operating but sufficient for great and progressive expansion of industries.
+The Wateree Power company on the Catawba River and the Southern Power company at Great Falls and at Ninety-Nine Islands furnish abundant hydroelectric power not only for manufactories now operating but sufficient for great and progressive expansion of industries.

 One million dollars has lately been expended for the construction of 45 miles of hard surfaced roads and another million of bonds has been voted to complete the hard surfaced county system, and the topsoil roads are extensive and well maintained.